 “Welcome to the City of Singing Fish”, announces the archway… There are plenty of places of interest in Batticaloa district.
-Here are some of them.
-The website is regularly updated to provide additional information about these places, so please visit again.

 A WALK IN BATTICALOA TOWN: